celery/celery/CONTRIBUTING.rst

     work method.
 We won't like you any less, any contribution you make is always appreciated!

-    However following these steps may make maintainers life easier, and may mean that your changes will be accepted sooner.
+    However, following these steps may make maintainer's life easier, and may mean that your changes will be accepted sooner.

 Forking and setting up the repository